rmtownsend/100-days-of-code/log.md

 **Thoughts:** Interesting to explore real data.
 Part of what I need to learn is how to make sure I understand what data is saying/what I expect to see (for example, tried making plots today, could tell something was wrong, but not entirely sure what).
 Also was relieved that I actually followed/already knew most of what was covered in the Intro to Python section - I kind of know some things!

 **Link to work:**

+### Day 15: January 16, 2022

+**Today's Progress**: FreeCodeCamp Basic HTML and HTML5 course (part of Responsive Web Design curriculum).

+**Thoughts:** Was feeling a little stuck and demotivated so decided to switch things up.
+I've done some web development tutorials before so most of this was familiar but sometimes it's helpful to go back to the basics and get a firm foundation.

+**Link to work:** Free Code Camp Responsive Web Design [Basic HTML and HTML5](https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/)